hmgkjhj/Traffic-Light/README.md

 You will find the arduino file and schematic in this repository.

+The code was written with the Arduino Yun as the target, not your regular Arduino.

 You can find the full build writeup here: http://www.instructables.com/id/System-Status-Traffic-Light

 #Features